Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 – Test script repository

-Test Closure is a document which gives a summary of all the tests conducted during the software development life cycle and also gives a detailed analysis of the bugs removed and errors found.
-This memo contains the aggregate no. of experiments, total no. of experiments executed, total no. of imperfections discovered, add total no. of imperfections settled, total no. of bugs not settled, total no of bugs rejected and so forth.
+Test Closure is a document that summarizes all the tests conducted during the software development life cycle and provides a detailed analysis of the bugs removed and errors found.
+This memo contains the aggregate number of experiments, total number of experiments executed, total number of imperfections discovered, total number of imperfections settled, total number of bugs not settled, total number of bugs rejected, and so forth.

 Positive Testing